greenelab/lab-website-template/index.md

 We are a research laboratory at the [University of Colorado Anschutz Medical Campus](https://medschool.cuanschutz.edu/).
 Our research is focused on developing novel machine-learning methods to advance key computational aspects of precision medicine.
-For this, we design and develop computational algorithms and tools that are applied to human disease with a systems biology approach.
+For this, we design and develop algorithms and tools that are applied to human disease with a systems biology approach.

 {% include section.html %}